Taylor Dupuis (voice)

 Taylor is passionate about all things music, and is dedicated to bringing her expertise, enthusiasm, and passion to each lesson.

-Gergana Haralampieva (violin)
+Gergana Haralampieva (New York, NY)

 Gergana is a Bulgarian-American violinist who is a passionate chamber musician and educator.
 Born into a family of music teachers, Gergana began singing in her father’s children’s choir at the age of three and playing the violin at the age of six.
 Although she was born in Bulgaria, she spent her whole childhood living in the Czech Republic where her parents worked and in 2005 moved to Massachusetts after her dad won the Diversity Immigrant Visa lottery.
 After moving to Massachusetts, Gergana continued her violin studies at the New England Conservatory’s Preparatory School and later attended the Walnut Hill School for the Arts.
 Upon her graduation from the Walnut Hill School, she moved to Philadelphia to pursue her Bachelor’s Degree at the Curtis Institute of Music where she studied with Ida Kavafian and Pamela Frank.
 In 2016, she moved back to the Boston area to complete a Masters Degree from the New England Conservatory under the tutelage of Paul Biss and Miriam Fried.